 There are also fans who consider the four year long Arrancar Arc a Dork Age.
 In general, the writing became a lot more divisive after the Soul Society arc, and the series' sales and ratings dropped to the point where the anime was cancelled as soon as the Fullbringer Arc wrapped up.

-While still held in extremely high regard by the western anime/manga community for its incredibly masterful art and nuanced characterization, some fans feel that Berserk has entered a bit of a Dork Age in comparison to the Golden Age arc since Guts' new companions have joined (especially Schierke), introducing things like elemental powers and more slapstick between Evarella and Puck, which have somewhat softened what is still an incredibly grim and violent story.
+While still held in extremely high regard by the western anime/manga community for its incredibly masterful art and nuanced characterization, some fans feel that Berserk entered a bit of a Dork Age in comparison to the Golden Age arc, since Guts' new companions have joined (especially Isidro and Schierke), introducing things like elemental powers and more slapstick between Evarella and Puck, which have somewhat softened what is still an incredibly grim and violent story.

-In addition, many fans aren't very fond of the first three volumes, which mainly consist of Guts being not very sympathetic as he ruthlessly and amorally hunts down apostles in an attempt at reaching the Godhand (Of course some will say otherwise, seeing Guts softening up being not as interesting).
+This is one of the rare series generally believed to have started with a Dork Age.
+Many fans aren't very fond of the first three volumes, which consist largely of Guts being not very sympathetic as he ruthlessly and amorally hunts down apostles in an attempt at reaching the Godhand.
 It's overall just not considered as strong as the rest of the series in terms of both character handling and art.

 Saint Seiya hit the dorkiest of all ages with Saint Seiya Omega.
 It's not Kurumada canon, it changed the super-suit from metal armor to spandex, it added a superhero school, the eponymous character is rarely in the spotlight(!), and so on.
 It seems that the writers eventually understood why it was so hated, and gave it a second season that thoroughly reverted all changes.